It’s past time to dismantle the barriers to reporting sexual assault

 With this newest project, are deepening our understanding of the dynamics of inequality in the justice system, shaping future research and policy development, and ultimately laying the groundwork to strengthen the rights of women who have experienced sexual assault.

-This project has been supported by Status of Women Canada.
+This project has been supported by Women and Gender Equality Canada.